shanelonergan/the-acting-developer/_posts/2019-09-02-streamline-your-workflow-with-custom-bash-commands.md

 You should see `Hello Shane!` (or whatever name you give as an argument), printed out.
 Congrats!
 You have just made your first custom bash command.
 However, using the above would require you to run the source command even time you opened a new terminal.
 If we link to this file in our bash profile, our new commands will come pre-loaded in every new terminal session.

-# 3. Link to the file in your bash profile.
+# 3. Link to the file in your bash profile

 Back in your .bash_profile document, add the same command we ran earlier, `source ~/.my_custom_commands.sh`, anywhere you would like.
 This will simply run that source command, linking to your custom commands, every time you open a new terminal.
 To access these commands, you can either run `source ~/.bash_profile` or close your terminal and open up a new session.